crypticorn-ai/api-client-python/README.md

 ## Installation

 You need Python 3.10-3.14 installed to be able to use this library.
+It might work with older versions, but we don't test it.

 You can install the latest stable version from [PyPi](https://pypi.org/project/crypticorn/):
 ```bash